TPB Fitness Series: Not Just for Guys- Why Women Need Strength Training

 Fitness and health- related goals always seem to be popular choices at the beginning of a new year, but following through with them and actually making the changes tends to get lost in the shuffle of daily life as the year goes on.
 Motivation diminishes, and with it the promises we made to ourselves.
 Sound about right?
 I’m totally guilty of this and with June winding down I’ve been taking stock of where I am with my goals for the year.
 It’s no wonder that so many people will make use of Personal Training to help keep them motivated, it probably makes it a lot easier when you have someone helping you keep going.
 I’m not going to beat myself up over it- and you shouldn’t either!- but the only way to make changes and achieve those goals is to hold ourselves accountable and actually make the effort.
 Even if the path getting there is imperfect and inconsistent, it’s better than nothing- and really, isn’t that how life works anyways?
 It’s about the journey, and so on.
 With that in mind, I’m going to hand it over to Irina and her great tips on strength training (don’t miss her 10 minute workout- great for getting in a few minutes of exercise in the day).
 Ladies, we’ve got this.
 Make time in your schedule for working towards a fitter you and start making room in your closet for womens gym wear for comfort and style in your work outs.
 Cheers to making the second half of 2016 even better than the first!

 Strength training is the other side of the coin.
-While cardio is excellent at burning calories in the moment and working our lungs and heart, strength training helps to build muscle, especially if you team it with supplements like sarms usa that help you push through your boundaries and, as the name implies – strength!
+While cardio is excellent at burning calories in the moment and working our lungs and heart, strength training helps to build muscle, especially if you team it with supplements like sarms usa that help you push through your boundaries and, as the name implies – build strength!
 And while it may seem like strength training is only for the guys, women can benefit tremendously from it as well.